 I provide services to individuals and couples aged 18 and over.
 While my skill set is applicable for a wide range of concerns, my areas of focus include:

 I draw on a broad range of experiences and knowledge in my work.
-Evidence-based interventions that inform my services include Gottman Method, Polyvagal Theory, Attachment Theory, CBT, DBT, Internal Family Systems and Narrative Therapy.
+Evidence-based interventions that inform my services include Solution-Focused Brief Therapy, Attachment Theory, Polyvagal Theory, Gottman Method, CBT, DBT, Ecopsychology and Narrative Therapy.
 I love learning and regularly engage in continuing education.

 Evidence consistently shows that the quality of the therapeutic relationship is JUST as important as any therapeutic techniques that are used.
 What does that mean?
 It means that the rapport and goodness-of-fit between client and therapist greatly determines the effectiveness and outcomes of any psychotherapy.
 For this reason, I invite you to book a free, 15-minute phone call with me so we can assess if we're likely to work well together.
 If we're a match, great, let's get to work.
 If not, I can refer you to other services that can better support your wellbeing.
 To book your call to assess our mutual suitability, email or call: